owenCocjin/ProgMenu/README.md

 ---

 ## To-Do:
 - Want to have optional positional args.
-The idea would be to add a keyword like "alt_flag" and specify the name(s) of another entry.
-ProgMenu would then check if the flag was called and returns a value, and if not it would check for the positional value.
+The idea would be to add a keyword like "alt" to positional args, and specify the name(s) of another entry.
+If the other entry is called, the positional arg will be ignored, otherwise it will run the positional entry